Pseudopodia: Morphology

-Pseudopods can be classified into several varieties according to the number of projections (monopodia and polypodia), and according to their appearance:
+Pseudopods can be classified into several varieties according to the number of projections (monopodia and polypodia), and according to their appearance.

+Some pseudopodial cells are able to use multiple types of pseudopodia depending on the situation.
+Most use a combination of lamellipodia and filopodia to migrate (e.g. metastatic cancer cells).
+Human foreskin fibroblasts can either use lamellipodia- or lobopodia-based migration in a 3D matrix depending on the matrix elasticity.

 Lamellipodia

 Lamellipodia are broad and flat pseudopodia used in locomotion.
 They are supported by microfilaments which form at the leading edge, creating a mesh-like internal network.

 Filopodia

 Filopodia (or filose pseudopods) are slender and filiform with pointed ends, consisting mainly of ectoplasm.
 These formations are supported by microfilaments which, unlike the filaments of lamellipodia with their net-like actin, form loose bundles by cross-linking.
 This formation is partly due to bundling proteins such as fimbrins and fascins.